Civil-Data/Bomb-IT/README.md

 Project is a school project in software development.

 ## Project Description
- The project is a recreation of the classic
+ This a recreation of the classic Bomb It game.
+The main purpose of this project.

 ## Game Details
 Bomb-IT can be played with or agains other players that can both be computer- and/or human players.
 To start, the maximum amount of players will be six.
 The playing field will be a square field to begin with and could perhaps be changed through game settings to change size and shape.
 The game will have two modes: